playbeing/dinish/README.md

 The name DINish refers to the fact that the font looks like DIN 1451 ~~but the author has no way to verify its compliance with that standard~~.
-Actually, a quick comparison with some excerpts from the standard that can be found on the Internet shows DINish to not be fully compatible with the standard, at least as it was in 1936.
-That said, it retains DIN's clarity and as such, it is a typeface with a purpose, if not a mission.
+Actually, a quick comparison with some excerpts from the standard that can be found in historic sources shows DINish to not be fully compatible with the standard, at least as it was in 1936.
+That is probably a good thing.

+DIN 1451 shows its heritage from lettering standards for technical drawings.
+The standard has no concern for how the brain processes shapes and whitespace.
+DINish was drawn with the human reader in mind, with subtle but loving exceptions to the rigid grid-and-ruler specification from the _Deutsche Norm_.
+That said, it retains DIN's clarity and as such it is a typeface with a purpose, if not a mission.

 DIN 1451 is a [sans-serif](https://en.wikipedia.org/wiki/Sans-serif) typeface